cimug-org/Avro4CIM/case-study/README.md

 **Decision: Hierarchical Namespace Structure with Sub-packages**

-For this case study, Avro namespaces follow a hierarchical structure based on reverse-DNS naming convention with logical sub-packages to organize different categories of types.
+For the reference implementation, Avro namespaces follow a hierarchical structure based on reverse-DNS naming convention with logical sub-packages to organize different categories of types.
+The approach is outlined below.

 **Key Advantages:**
 - **Clear type organization** - Types grouped by their semantic purpose